-The Camp Store is available to all Wildwood participants.
-Purchases can be made only through Camp Store accounts.
-These are recommended for overnight campers and ELP's.
-Parents can set up their Camp Store account by calling the camp Office prior to your session, or bring cash, check, or credit card on check-in day.
-Therefore, we ask that campers not carry or receive cash, checks, or credit cards while at camp.
+- Parents can set up their campers Camp Store account by calling the camp office prior to your session, or bring cash, check, or credit card on check-in day.
+During camp, camper purchases can be made only through Camp Store accounts. - We ask that campers not carry cash, checks, or credit cards while at camp.
 Campers may visit the Camp Store several times a week during Open Activity Time (OAT).
-Families may visit the Camp Store on check-out day (cash, checks, or credit cards will be accepted that day).

-Please discuss how much money, if any, you will place in your camper's store account and expectations for what your camper may purchase.
-The following items are usually available in the Camp Store, although we cannot guarantee inventory:

-- Clothing: T-shirts, sweatshirts, pajama pants, socks, hats - Souvenirs: carabiners, stuffed animals, blankets, crazy creek chairs - Outdoor Supplies: water bottles, sunglasses, identification guides, field bags, bandanas - Writing Materials: pens, pencils, postcards, stamps, journals

-The Camp Store does not sell food! (powdered drink mixes for water bottles may be available.)

-Let your camper know that they can ask Wildwood staff for urgently needed personal care or other items.
-We can fill urgent needs quickly, if we know about them!

-At the end each session, parents/guardians may request a refund of their Camp Store account balance.
+- Families may visit the Camp Store on check-out day (cash, checks, or credit cards will be accepted that day). - Please discuss how much money, if any, you will place in your camper's store account and expectations for what your camper may purchase.
+The following items are usually available in the Camp Store, although we cannot guarantee inventory: - o Clothing: T-shirts, sweatshirts, pajama pants, socks, hats - o Souvenirs: carabiners, stuffed animals, blankets, crazy creek chairs - o Outdoor Supplies: water bottles, sunglasses, identification guides, field bags, bandanas - o Writing Materials: pens, pencils, postcards, stamps, journals - The Camp Store does not sell food! - Let your camper know that they can ask Wildwood staff or the nurse for urgently needed personal care or other items.
+We can fill urgent needs quickly, if we know about them! - At the end each session, parents/guardians may request a refund of their Camp Store account balance.
 Please consider donating Camp Store balances to the Wildwood Scholarship Fund!